ISU-DataScienceClub/Resources/README.md

 - JavaScript is king for web-based data visualizations.
 ___
 ## Databases
-100% of people who manage databases are familar with [SQL](https://www.w3schools.com/sql/default.asp).
+100% of people who manage databases are familiar with [SQL](https://www.w3schools.com/sql/default.asp).
 Get some practice with SQL by using [SQLite](https://docs.python.org/3/library/sqlite3.html), which comes with Python.